OctopusDeploy/blog/blog/2022-02/config-as-code-strategies/index.md

 Placing your deployment configuration alongside your application code is the pattern we recommend.
 It is best  _to evolve your deployment process alongside your application code_.
 Putting the configuration in the same location as the application aligns with DevOps practices, where engineers take end-to-end responsibility for their applications.

 If you opt to store your configuration in the application repository, each application will have its own `.octopus` directory with the configuration files.

-This approach benefits from keeping the configuration in the same location as the application code, so you'll be able to find it quickly and easily.
-It will have the same process and security policy as code changes for the application.

-You may wish to avoid this pattern if you have a large application codebase, which may affect the performance when you switch between branches in the Octopus app.
-Currently, we need to retrieve the new branch to obtain the configuration, but we are actively working on improving the performance in this area.

-You will also need to mask the `.octopus` folder to avoid triggering a build for each configuration change.
+This arrangement makes it easy for you to find the appropriate configuration for each application.

+If you don't want changes to the deployment process to trigger a build, you can mask the `.octopus` folder in your build server.

 This pattern suits an autonomous team responsible for both the application and its deployment.

 ### Application-specific deployment repository

 This option adds an additional repository per application to store the application's deployment configuration.
 For example, the application "OctoPetShop" would have an extra repository named "OctoPetShop Deployments" that contains only the config as code files.

-Each deployment repository would have a `.octopus` directory containing the OCL files.
+Each deployment repository would contain only the `.octopus` directory with the OCL files.
 You can use a naming convention to make it easier to find the deployment configuration related to a specific application.

-Using this approach, you can easily grant separate permissions to the deployment configuration and apply different policies for pull requests.
-Each branch will remain as small as possible, and it will be fast when you switch between branches in the Octopus app.
+Using this approach, you can easily grant separate permissions to the deployment repository and apply different policies for pull requests.
+So, this approach would be suited to situations where the application team doesn't undertake the deployments.

 This approach will mean you double the number of repositories under management, making it undesirable if you have many applications.
+You may prefer to group the projects to reduce the number of repositories.

 ### Deployment repository grouped by space